This page lists information about how to get started with running applications on the HPC machines.

 - Introduction to Unix CLI - UiB

-To copy files from your machine to the HPC machines, use SSH File Transfer Protocol (SFTP) and Secure Copy (SCP).
+To copy files from your machine to the HPC machines, use SSH File Transfer Protocol (SFTP) or Secure Copy (SCP).
 They are available as command-line tools for Linux and MacOS X but Windows users need to download a separate SCP or FTP client, such as WinSCP.

 For example, to copy projectfiles.tar.gz to the home directory of myusername to Fram, type: